TheVoxcraft/ImageToColorLUT/README.md

 All tools for training the model.

 ## Objective:
-Color LUTs are a storage medium used to map a set of color values to another, this is widely used in photogeraphy and cinema to preserve the hard work of color artists from one scene to another.
+Color LUTs is a storage medium used to map a set of color values to another, this is widely used in photogeraphy and cinema to preserve the hard work of color artists from one scene to another.
 The creation of a Color LUT is time-consuming and requires the expertise of [color grading artists](https://en.wikipedia.org/wiki/Color_grading).
-The objective of this machine learning model is to automate the creation of LUT from source material (e.g. a movie or photo) with understanding og color, light and the scene it could be possible to transform the image to a universal Color lookup table.
+The objective of this machine learning model is to automate the creation of LUT from source material (e.g. a movie or photo) - with an understanding of color, light and the scene it could be possible to transform the image to a universal Color lookup table.

 ## Dataset:
  - Movie stills from a wide variety of movies from the moviestillsdb.com database.
 Crawled using Python and Selenium.